Living in Malaysia: The Ultimate Expat Guide

 Discover Borneo →2026 Budget Simulator

-- Updated condo prices
+- Up-to-date condo prices

-- Average tuition fees
+- Average school fees

-- Utilities and services included
+- Utilities and energy included

 Employment Pass (EP)